elkund/XRR_osc/README.md

 This notebook provides an interactive GUI for oscillation analaysis of XRR data.
-The screenshot XRR_osc.png should be explanatory enough.
+See the screenshot XRR_osc.png.

 ![Screenshot of XRR_osc](/XRR_osc.png)